jonpsilvestri/rcv-election-generator/readme.md

 ## Output Format

-The output file will be a JSON file with the following format:
+If an output-file is specified, the output file will be a JSON file with the following format:

 ```json
 {